An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Comparative evaluations

 Temporal CNNs are CNNs~\cite{Lecun_1998} that use 1D convolutions instead of 2D convolutions that are traditionally used for image recognition.
 Thus, we adapted a VGG~\cite{simonyan2014very} for time series through the use of 1D convolutions.
 We use the hyperparameters of the original VGG as shown in Fig.~\ref{fig:networks}~(a).
 However, because the datasets in the 2018 UCR Time Series Archive come in a wide variety of sequence sizes, the standard VGG is not appropriate due to the possibility of excessive pooling.
 Thus, we use a modified version that contains different numbers of convolutional and max pooling blocks depending on the input length~\cite{iwana2020time}.
 The number of blocks $B$ used is:

 where $T$ is the number of time steps.
 This keeps the output of the final max pooling to be between 5 and 12 time steps~\cite{Kenji_Iwana_2020}.
-Each block is followed by max pooling with filter size 2 stride 2.
-Furhtermore, the weights are initialized using the uniform variance proposed by He et al.~\cite{He_2015_ICCV}.
-For training, the VGG evaluation was trained using batch size 256 with Stochastic Gradient Decent~(SGD) with a learning rate of 0.01, weight decay of $5\times 10^{-4}$, and momentum of 0.9.
+Similar to the original VGG, the first two blocks of convolutional layers have two consecutive convolutional layers of 64 and 128 filters, respectively.
+Every block thereafter contains three consecutive convolutional layers.
+256 filters are used for the third block and every subsequent block contains 512 filters.
+Each block is followed by max pooling with filter size 2 at stride 2.
+The convolutional layers all use ReLU activation functions, filter length of 3 at stride 1, and initialized using the uniform variance proposed by He et al.~\cite{He_2015_ICCV}.
+Furthermore, after the final max pooling layer, there are two fully-connected hidden layers with 4,096 nodes each, ReLU, and dropout with a probability of 0.5.
+For training, the VGG evaluation was trained using batch size 256 with Stochastic Gradient Descent~(SGD) with a learning rate of 0.01, weight decay of $5\times 10^{-4}$, and momentum of 0.9.